 Fortunately, there is another method of getting out of the airport (or making your tight connection) even faster.
 Mobile Passport Control, (Mobile Passport)which CBP launched in 2014, is a free app that lets travelers use a dedicated, and often shorter, customs line in U.S. airports and cruise ports.
 Here’s how Mobile Passport works and what you need to know before using it.

 What is Mobile Passport?

-The app is designed to serve as a replacement for completing a traditional customs declaration paper form or using the standard Automated Passport Control kiosk when you arrive.
-The moment you land in the United States, you can fire up the app and answer the regular questions; you can even make necessary declarations (such as restricted food or large purchases) on the app.
+The app serves as a replacement for completing a traditional, paper customs Declaration form or using the Automated Passport Control kiosk when you arrive.
+The moment you land in the United States and connect to WiFi or data, you can fire up the app and answer the regular questions; you can even make necessary declarations, such as restricted food or large purchases, within the program.

-Once you have indicated your arrival airport and airline and submitted the form (the process takes about a minute), the app creates a QR code that you show to an immigration officer inside the airport.
-The officer may ask a few questions about your trip, but the process is swift because Mobile Passport users have a dedicated lane in most participating airports that expedites you through the line (in front of most other passengers) to complete the standard immigration and customs process.
+Once you’ve indicated your arrival airport and airline, and submitted the form (the process takes about a minute), the app creates a QR code that you show to an immigration officer inside the airport.
+The officer may ask a few questions about your trip, but the process is swift because, as a Mobile Passport user, you’ll have a dedicated lane in 31 participating airports that expedites the line to complete the standard immigration and customs process.

 While Global Entry users are still completing their form on the kiosk, you might already be scanning your mobile device QR code with an officer.
 Any declarations would be discussed at that point, but if you have none, you are sent on your way.

 For now, Mobile Passport feels like a well-kept secret among international travelers.
 “There’s often no one else in the Mobile Passport line when I land at SFO [in San Francisco],” says AFAR Senior SEO Manager, Jessie Beck, “Thanks to this app, I typically clear customs in five minutes or less—sometimes faster than my friends with Global Entry.”